lee-jian-hui/tts-system/WRITEUP.md

   Investing in sequence numbers, Prometheus metrics, and basic logging early made it much easier to verify behavior, especially around retries, circuit breaking, and dropped frames.

 - **Balancing completeness with pragmatism is key**
   I deliberately left some areas (language validation, persistent storage, advanced backpressure) at a “good enough for the assignment” level.
-Being explicit about those tradeoffs, in code and in docs, helps keep the design honest and future changes straightforward.

 - **Frontend and backend streaming must be co-designed**
   The decision to treat PCM16 as a live stream and `wav`/`mp3` as file-oriented formats meant the frontend needed two different playback paths.
 This reinforced that streaming design isn’t just a backend concern; client capabilities and UX matter too.

+- **Backpressure handling**
+  Handling backpressure is inherently tricky because it sits at the intersection of networking, buffering, and user experience.
+There are many possible strategies (implicit socket backpressure, bounded queues, adaptive throttling, dropping policies, pause/resume protocols, etc.), but choosing and tuning among them only really makes sense once the overall architecture and requirements are clear: target latencies, max utterance lengths, concurrency, failure behavior, and resource limits.
+For now, a simple, conservative approach is acceptable; as we evolve this into a more production‑grade system, we can introduce explicit queues, clearer flow‑control contracts between components, and more robust policies for what to do when a client or downstream system falls behind.

 ## 5. Tradeoffs & Future Improvements